JLohani/Page-Layout/README.md

 There are two folders:
 1. With CSS
--> In this i have created a notebook page with the heelp of CSS.
+-> This notebook page is created in HTML and CSS.

-2. Withput CSS
+2. Without CSS
--> This notebook page is creaated in HTML purely.
+-> This notebook page is created in HTML purely.